 The Old Wellington is a charming old pub located at Shambles Square right by Manchester Cathedral.
 This unique building was built in 1552 and is the oldest building of its kind in Manchester.
 It’s an absolute must see, and great location for a pint or a quick lunch break in-between shopping sessions.
 We tried the fish & chips and their seasonal chicken & avocado salad – both were really good.

 Unfortunately we didn’t have time to check out all the amazing restaurants, cafés and bars we wanted to in our short stay in Manchester.
 There were just way too many!
-But as we both are 100% dedicated to revisit Manchester, we’ll just save those spots for next time.
-Here is a list in case anyone’s interested:
+But as we both are 100% dedicated to revisit Manchester we’ll just save those spots for next time.
+Here is the rest of our list on the hunt for the best places to eat in Manchester, in case anyone’s interested:

 MY CAMERA GEAR

 I get a lot of questions about what camera equipment I used for this post so I thought I’d gather the information here.
 All of the photos in this post were taken with my new travel camera and lens.
 I actually sold my full frame camera equipment and replaced it with a mirrorless Sony a6500 and a Sigma 30mm f/1.4 lens.